 The wedding ceremony sits at the very heart of your special day.
 So you’ve opted for a civil service.
 How can you imbue a civil wedding ceremony with the sense of tradition and meaning that comes as part and parcel of a conventional religious service?

 Licence to marry Many of you, especially those looking to ‘DIY-ify’ your wedding, may be wondering whether you can legally host a civil ceremony in any building of your choice.
 Alas, in England, Ireland and Wales, it’s not as simple as that of course.
-The venue or building must be approved and hold an appropriate licence. […]
+The venue or building must be approved and hold an appropriate licence.
+However, in Scotland couples may be married by a registrar in any location whatsoever!
+Obviously the registrar does have to feel happy and comfortable that the location in question is appropriate and safe – you don’t want to take any risks with your wedding day! […]